Projects

 - Project short name*: A short name for your project.
 This name will be used for display purposes in Wildlife Insights.

-- Start date: The start date of your project.
+Additional countries: Additional countries where the project operates. - Start date*: The start date of your project.

 - End date: The end date of your project.
 You may leave this empty if your project is ongoing.